 The answer was nobody, and that's not acceptable.
 But I don't have strong opinions on that.
-(Laughter.)
+[Laughter.]

-TIERSKY: Thanks, Matt.
+Mr. TIERSKY.
+Thanks, Matt.
 I think you very powerfully raised some important questions.
 What are we trying to achieve?
 Who will be tasked to achieve it?
 What do we call it?
 That matters.
 How do we not exclude critical agents of prevention, for lack of a better term?
 That was an excellent intervention.
 Thank you.

 I also want to thank you for reminding me that I neglected to mention that we are streaming live on Facebook.
 And thank you for that.
-If anyone's tweeting, you are welcome to use our handle, @HelsinkiComm, which - a bit late to mention that.
+If anyone's tweeting, you are welcome to use our handle, @HelsinkiComm.